burundai-t/sigma-equivariant-magmas-ag23/README.md

-# Finite σ-Equivariant Row-Graded Magmas on AG(2, 3): Landscape, Intrinsic Selection, and Linearization
+# Finite σ-Equivariant Row-Graded Magmas on AG(2, 3): Parameter Space, Intrinsic Selection, and Linearization

 This repository contains the current manuscript and the finite support package for the preprint.